 NPGA has entered into a natural gas production sharing agreement with a nonprofit corporation whereby NPGA has agreed to purchase a maximum of approximately 301,000 MMBtu per year for a participation share of 2.2%.
 The natural gas production sharing agreement obligates NPGA to pay its participation share of all costs incurred by the related gas supply pool until all related debt has been paid and the last volumes have been delivered.
-Debt is outstanding through 2027.
+Debt is outstanding through 2025.
 Purchase requirements are subject to production availability.
-The delivery obligation ceased effective January 1, 2023.
-During the years ended March 31, 2023 and 2022, NPGA purchased approximately 42,000 MMBtu and 69,000 MMBtu, respectively.
+During the year ended March 31, 2023, NPGA purchased 42,000 MMBtu, prior to the delivery obligation ceasing effective January 1, 2023.